 - Brilliant, but Lazy: Axl is actually very clever and fast talking, but when it comes to school and being responsible he prefers the easy way out.

-- Character Development: Axl develops into a slightly kinder, mature, and less selfish person as he enters college and experiences the real world, maturing even further once he enters the working world and realizes he can't be a slacker forever and expect to survive on his own.
+- Character Development: Axl develops into a slightly kinder, mature, and less abrasive person as he enters college and experiences the real world, maturing even further once he enters the working world and realizes he can't be a slacker forever and expect to survive on his own.

 - Deadpan Snarker: Especially towards Sue and his parents.
 In fact, Axl is known for having a snarky remark ready for anyone at anytime.

 - Dumbass Teenage Son: He's both the oldest and the most immature of the Heck kids.